| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 arguments) will sum the statistic over the layers.
 For example,

-Layer(nw1,nw2)~L(~edges, c(~`1`,~(`2`&!`1`)))
+Layer(nw1,nw2)~L(~edges, c(~`1`,~(`2`&!`1`))) produces the

 number of edges in layer 1 plus the number of edges in layer 2 but